 The Mandarin Oriental, 80 Columbus Circle at 60th Street

-Part of the AAA Five Diamond Rated Mandarin Oriental, Asiate accentuates the hotel’s top selling point – its stunning panoramic views from the top of the Time Warner Center overlooking Central Park, Columbus Circle and beyond.
+Part of the AAA Five Diamond Mandarin Oriental, Asiate accentuates the hotel’s top selling point – its stunning panoramic views from the top of the Time Warner Center overlooking Central Park, Columbus Circle and beyond.
 The interior, which incorporates elements of nature and a wine wall with more than 3,000 bottles, is equally stunning.
-Modern and contemporary American dishes are served for breakfast, lunch and dinner, which offers a six-course chef’s tasting menu.
+Modern and contemporary American dishes are served a la carte for breakfast and lunch, while a three-course prix fixe menu and chef’s tasting menu are offered at dinner.
 On the weekend, the restaurant is also open for a three-course prix fixe brunch.

 450 Eat 29th Street

 Tom Colicchio’s farm-to-table restaurant is visually impressive, inside and out.
 Situated on the edge of the East River, guests are treated to water views from the dining room’s large surrounding windows or can choose from two outdoor dining options.
 On the patio, traditional seating and full menus are served, while the terrace provides a more casual and communal atmosphere with picnic tables.
-Featuring modern American cuisine, the menus change daily, using fresh and seasonal ingredients from local greenmarkets, farms and Riverpark’s own extensive urban farm, located beside the restaurant.
+Featuring modern American cuisine, the menus change daily, using fresh and seasonal ingredients from local greenmarkets and farms.

 One World Trade Center